 In 2021, more than 11,000 global SWIFT member institutions sent an average of 42 million messages per day, marking an increase of 11.4% over 2020.
 Business is booming!

 If you’re looking to streamline international transactions, elevate overseas commerce, and ensure security, the SWIFT network is a prime option.

-What are SWIFT Code Uses?
+What are SWIFT Codes?

-What Does a SWIFT Code Look Like?
+Format of a SWIFT Code

 - Bank code (four letters abbreviating bank’s name)